Natural scientific research in Canada: Astronomy

 The first significant Canadian astronomical facility, the Dominion Observatory, was built in Ottawa in 1905 by the federal government.
 It featured a refracting telescope and a reflecting solar telescope.
 This was followed in 1918 by the new Dominion Astrophysical Observatory near Victoria, British Columbia.
 The 1.88 m (72 inch) reflecting telescope there had been proposed and designed by John Plaskett in 1910 with the backing of the International Union for Cooperation in Solar Research and when it began operation was briefly the largest telescope in the world.
-The University of Toronto established the first astronomy department in a Canadian university in 1904 and through the efforts of department head Dr. Chant and the generosity of a private citizen, a large facility, the David Dunlap Observatory was built there in 1935.
+The University of Toronto established the first astronomy department in a Canadian university in 1904 and through the efforts of department head Chant and the generosity of a private citizen, a large facility, the David Dunlap Observatory was built there in 1935.

 Geology

 The early 20th century was a difficult time for geology in Canada.
 The Geological Survey experienced funding and staffing difficulties as the pressures of the Great War placed the focus of government elsewhere.
 However field studies continued to emphasize the importance of mineral wealth and the survey's activities proved fruitful in spite of strained resources.
 In the lean Depression Years annual budgets hovered in the low hundreds of thousands of dollars.
 In 1935 in an effort to stimulate the economy and create employment the budget of the Survey was dramatically increased to $1 million and field work increased tenfold.
 During these years the Survey made use of aircraft in its activities for the first time.

 One of the great geological finds of all time was made during this period.
-In 1909, Charles Doolittle Walcott, discovered what came to be known as the Burgess Shale, near Field, British Columbia, a rock formation that contained the very well preserved fossil remains of animals from the Cambrian geological era.
+In 1909, Charles Doolittle Walcott, discovered what came to be known as the Burgess Shale, near Field, British Columbia, a rock formation that contained the well preserved fossil remains of animals from the Cambrian geological era.